How to Decrease Homeowner Callbacks

 - Choose the right subcontractors.
 Just because you are committed to implementing strong building science practices doesn’t mean your subcontractors are.
 Without the right subcontractors, your goal might not be achieved.
 Take a look at your subs.
 Are they properly trained on building science?
 (DeVere Insulation is up to date on today’s building science.)

 - Ongoing evaluation.
 There are many pieces involved in the construction process.
 To ensure a home is maintaining a high level of energy efficiency, it’s important to perform blower door and other diagnostic tests throughout the construction process.
-When evaluating your subcontractor team, be sure it includes a qualified HERS rater.
-And be sure they are involved throughout the building process.
+Be sure your subcontractor team includes a qualified HERS rater who stays involved during the construction process.

 Installing good quality insulation with proper techniques is the single best way to build a high-performing home.
 Proper installation and testing will result in a more efficient home, more comfortable homeowners and fewer callbacks.